 All these amenities should be free.
 Check the website to make sure they are, and if there’s no price listed on the website you can always call and check with the receptionist.
 No one wants to check out and find themselves with a staggering air conditioning bill!

 If you’re booking online, always be aware of your specific room’s amenity package.
-For example, at the same hotel, some rooms will come with free breakfast while others won’t.
+For example, at the same hotel, some rooms will come with free bed and breakfast lancaster pa while others won’t.

 Check Out the Surroundings